mkochh/OseenRBFFD/README.md

 ```

 ## Compilation
-You will need cmake and gcc.
-In the directory OseenRBFFD, run:
+Execute the follwing from your terminal to compile the code:
 ```
+cd OseenRBFFD
 cmake .
-make -j
+make
 ```

 Wait for compilation to finish.
 This might take some time when compiling the code for the first time.
+You can use `make -j` to allow make to use parallelization and speed up the process.
+Beware that this can be quite ressource intensive.

 ## Check that everything works:
-Go in to the directory Tests and run the executable `oseenHLU`:
+Execute the following form your terminal to run the executable `oseenHLU`:
 ```
 cd Tests
 ./oseenHLU